Is There Salt in My Purified Water?

 Purified water is high-quality water, essentially free from all chemicals and possibly free of microbes, depending on the type of purification process used.

-To be classified as purified water, water must meet the U.S. Pharmacopeia definition: it must not contain more than ten parts per million of total dissolved solids.
+To be classified as purified water, water must meet the U.S. Pharmacopeia definition by not containing more than ten parts per million of total dissolved solids.

 Purified water can originate from any source—the tap, the ground, a spring, or even a well.
 The water undergoes a purification process, which removes chemicals from the water.
 The most common purification processes are: